-Mary McAleese, the presidential candidate of the Fianna Fáil and Progressive Democrats parties, is elected as the eighth President of Ireland.
+Mary McAleese, the candidate of the Fianna Fáil and Progressive Democrats parties, is elected as the eighth President of Ireland.

 Although not yet officially elected, Mrs McAleese promised,